 Explore Tyler State Park!

 Play at the lake, wet a hook, wander through the trails, or relax with your binoculars at Tyler State Park.
-You can boat, fish, swim in the lake, mountain bike, picnic, camp, bird watch and just enjoy nature.
+You can boat, fish, swim in the lake, mountain bike, picnic, camp, bird watch, walk, hike and just enjoy nature.
 There’s plenty to do!
-You can view an interactive map here.

 There is a 64-acre spring-fed lake that is in the middle of the park.
 You can rent a canoe, paddleboat, kayak, bike boat, john boat or a paddleboard.
 Or if you prefer fishing, the lake is stocked with crappie, perch, catfish or bass.
 The park has three fishing piers and a boat ramp.
-They also loan fishing rods, reels and tackle boxes as part of TPWD’s Tackle Loaner Program.
+If you don’t want to rent one of the park’s boats, you can bring your own but their is a 5 mph speed limit for boats with motors.
+Tyler State Park also loan fishing rods, reels and tackle boxes as part of TPWD’s Tackle Loaner Program.
 Remember, you do not need a fishing license to fish from the shore in a state park!

 The park is open daily and it is $6 dollars to get in (kids 12 and under get in for free.)

 The entrance to the park is located at 15007 FM14 in Tyler.

 Stay up to date on all things The East Texas Weekend!